 Watched Top of the Pops.
 'Young Girl' by Union Gap is No. 1.
 Rather nice.

 I've started on 'The Edwardians' by Vita Sackville-West.

 Friday, 17 May

 Discussed education in Current Events.
-I never realised this but England has a 'liberal education' - where you're educated in every marvellous subject imaginable but you're not prepared for a job.
+I never realised this but England has a 'liberal education' - you're educated in every marvellous subject imaginable but you're not prepared for a job.
 This was marvellous when public school boys early in the century didn't need to earn their own livings, but now the grammar schools have taken on the same idea and perhaps they should concentrate more on a vocation education - like you get in tech. college, learning shorthand etc. Lucy and me are a bit concerned about what we could do when we leave University.
 It's all very well having a languages degree but what do you do with it?
 I don't want to teach but I do want to travel.
 And I've got no training to be a secretary.

 Christa is the only person who's not very keen on having the play in the drama room.
 Claire and Jo are pleased because the curtain backdrop is orange!

 I did nothing in the evening, just watched that stupid TV.
 '24 Hours' was on the Paris riots.
 French students are fab and their English accents are so super.
 One chap said "I think that's it!"
-Chump and me wished we could speak like that in French.
+Chump and me wish we could speak like that in French.
 The students have taken over the Odeon Theatre at the moment, to rebel against the bourgeoisie.
 I must say, France does seem to be a very snobby country, they're always talking about the bourgeoisie.
 Then saw the first part of 'Angel Pavement' by J B Priestly.
 Terribly good.